 The Alpenhof Lodge, located in Teton Village next to the Jackson Hole Aerial Tram, offers après ski music from 3 to 6 p.m. in the Bistro during the ski season.

 The Million Dollar Cowboy Bar on Town Square has live music seven days a week.
 It also presents a special Million Dollar Music Fest in May.
-The Grammy-nominated supergroup, Midland, will return to Jackson Hole to headline the 2020 Million Dollar Music Fest on Sunday, May 24.
-This Memorial weekend concert will be held on the historic Jackson Hole Town Square as a part of the Jackson Hole Chamber of Commerce’s Old West Days.
-This show is free to the public.
+The Grammy-nominated supergroup, Midland, will return to Jackson Hole to headline the 2021 Million Dollar Music Fest on Sunday, May 30th.
+There will also be concerts on the 28th (featuring Jenny Tolman) and 29th (Runaway June).
+For tickets, visit milliondollarcowboybar.com.

 The Silver Dollar Showroom is located in the Wort Hotel and was reborn several years ago in the spirit of the Wort Hotel’s old Greenback Lounge, which was often referred to as “The Showroom.”
 In the 1950s it was widely known as one of the premier music venues in the West.
 It hosted stars of all genres, including Willie Nelson.
 The venue gets its name from the thousands of real 1921 Morgan Silver Dollars embedded into the bar top.
 Music starts at 7:30 p.m.
 Tuesday, Thursday, Friday and Saturday evenings and there is no cover charge.
 Don’t miss the standing Tuesday bluegrass show with One Ton Pig, a local Jackson Hole band.